U.S. Government On-line

 Ballotpedia is a non-partisan, online encyclopedia of American politics.
 They provide objective information about politics, influencers, and present & past elections.
 The cover not only national politics, but state and many local jurisdictions as well.

-For raw data and to learn about polling questions and procedures, check out Polling Report.
+For raw data and learning about polling questions and procedures, check out Polling Report.

 The World's Smallest Political Quiz (10 questions) lets students deduce their inclinations and, more importantly, let them start to understand what the labels - Liberal, Conservative, Libertarian, Statist and Centrist - might really mean.